Case Study: Nerve Repair Surgery

 It’s Time to Rethink Nerve injuries and Nerve Repair

-Injuries to the peripheral trigeminal nerves, most specifically the Inferior Alveolar Nerve and the Lingual nerve are rarely repaired.
-These injuries cause patients considerable clinical and psychosocial problems, most of which are minimized, deemphasized or ignored by our profession.
+Injuries to the peripheral trigeminal nerve, most specifically the inferior alveolar nerve and the Lingual nerve are rarely repaired.
+These injuries cause patients considerable clinical and psychosocial problems, most of which are minimized and de-emphasized or ignored by our profession.
 All of us are guilty of this.
 There are 1.4 million injuries to the trigeminal nerve each year and the vast majority go untreated.
 Why?
 The simple answer is the cure has always been worse than the disease.
 Now there are options that are game changing.

 In the past, the protocol for witnessed and unwitnessed injury to the lingual and inferior alveolar nerve has been observation, neurosensory testing (NST) and…. cross your fingers and hope it gets better.
 The reason for this may relate back to a study done in 1986 that inferred that 80% of all lingual nerve injures and 90+ percent of all inferior alveolar nerve injuries spontaneously recovered.
 (1.)
-That has not been proven to be true.
-None the less, this attitude of “observe and hope” has permeated through dentistry for decades.
+This attitude of “observe and hope” has permeated through dentistry for decades.
 It has been reinforced and defended for many reasons.
-Here are the usual excuses for not repairing a known nerve injury:
+Here are the roadblocks to repairing a known nerve injury:

 - Lingual and inferior alveolar nerve repair outcomes are poor.